apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

         #Solr replication factor, no. of replicas to be created for each shard (for each collection) with SolrCloud
         solr.replication.factor = 2

-        #number of documents per 'page' to be fetched for each query
+        #directory eventually containing the configuration files to be uploaded for creating the SolrCloud collection
-        solr.conf.dir = directory eventually containing the configuration files to be uploaded for creating the SolrCloud collection
+        solr.conf.dir =

 3. Oak Solr embedded server configuration: Configuration for _EmbeddedSolrServerProvider_ service with the following parameters: